ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 ```
 {: pre}

-The fields are described in the following table:
+The fields are described in the following table.

 Field | Description
 ------|------------